gerteck/custom-views/docs/contents/components/widget.md

 </include>

 The widget opens a modal dialog where users can:
-- Toggle content sections on/off
+- Toggle content sections on/off using toggle switches
 - Select active tabs in tab groups
 - Reset to default view
 - Copy a shareable URL with their current selections